Madhubala – Ek Ishq Ek Junoon: Plot

-Madhubala "Madhu" Choudhary was born on a film set and works in a parlour; her family members are junior artists in the Mumbai film industry.
-She fights a case of hit and run on behalf of Mukund against Bollywood superstar Rishabh Kundra "RK" who gets jailed.
-Mukund proposes Madhu and they get engaged.
-RK insinuates that Madhu is his girlfriend and humiliates Padmini and Shamsher's relationship, saying they're having a secret affair for last 20 years.
+Madhubala "Madhu" Choudhary was born on a film set and works in a parlour while her family members are junior artists in the Mumbai film industry.
+She fights a case of hit and run on behalf of Mukund against Bollywood superstar Rishabh Kundra "RK" who gets sentenced to jail.
+Mukund proposes to Madhu and they get engaged.
+RK insinuates that Madhu is his girlfriend and humiliates Padmini and Shamsher's relationship, saying they have been having a secret affair for the last 20 years.

-Mukund breaks off his engagement thinking Madhu has an affair with RK.
-She slaps RK who puts forward an offer for Shamsher's treatment as he was badly beaten up on RK's set.
-RK asks Madhu to marry him which she accepts.
+Mukund breaks off his engagement thinking Madhu has had an affair with RK.
+She slaps RK, who puts forward an offer for Shamsher's treatment, as he was badly beaten up on RK's set.
+RK proposes to Madhu and she accepts.
 Rude and egotistical, he becomes hell-bent on ruining her life.
 Eventually, Madhu begins falling for him.
-Sikandar's wife Deepali wants her to leave RK but in vain.
+Sikandar's wife Deepali wants her to leave RK but her wishes are in vain.
 Shamsher shoots RK; Madhu donates her blood to save him.

 No longer rude to Madhu, RK begins loving her.
-She restores his relation with Radha.
-The two confess their love; RK helps Padmini and Shamsher in getting married.
+She restores his relation with Radha and the two confess their love; RK helps Padmini and Shamsher in getting married.
 Balraj abducts all but is shot to death by Padmini.
-RK needs a break and says he wants to marry Madhu properly so they can take their marriage forward.
-But suddenly, he tells he'd never loved her; it was his plan to entangle her in his love and then destroy her life when he leaves her.
+RK needs a break and says he wants to marry Madhu properly so they can take their marriage forward; but suddenly, he tells he'd never loved her as it was his plan all along to entangle her in his love and then destroy her life when he leaves her.